DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/hoverStyle/dashStyle.md

 ---
 ---
 ##### shortDescription
-Specifies the dash style of the series line when the series is in hovered state.
+Specifies the dash style of the series line when the series is in the hovered state.
 Applies only to line-like series.

 ##### propertyOf
 dxChartSeriesTypes.LineSeries,dxChartSeriesTypes.StackedLineSeries,dxChartSeriesTypes.FullStackedLineSeries,dxChartSeriesTypes.StackedSplineSeries,dxChartSeriesTypes.FullStackedSplineSeries,dxChartSeriesTypes.SplineSeries,dxChartSeriesTypes.StepLineSeries